Generalized Komar charges and Smarr formulas for black holes and boson stars: Introduction

 Since the Komar charge is closed, the same results can be obtained by integrating over any other $(d-2)$ surface that can be smoothly taken to infinity.
 If one chooses spheres, the integrands are independent of the radial coordinate.
 In particular, in stationary black-hole spacetimes one can integrate over any section of the event horizon obtaining exactly the same results.
 Different choices of section correspond to different choices of hypersurface $\Sigma^{d-1}$.

-What makes this seemingly trivial result really interesting is that the integral over the horizon is naturally expressed in terms of the physical variables associated to the horizon, such as the Hawking temperature $T$ and Bekenstein-Hawking entropy $S$, giving rise to an identity (the \textit{Smarr formula} \cite{Smarr:1972kt}) that relates, in a highly non-trivial way this two sets of physical variables \cite{Kastor:2008xb,Kastor:2010gq}.
+What makes this seemingly trivial result really interesting is that the integral over the horizon is naturally expressed in terms of the physical variables associated to the horizon, such as the Hawking temperature $T$ and Bekenstein-Hawking entropy $S$, giving rise to an identity (the \textit{Smarr formula} \cite{Smarr:1972kt}) that relates, in a highly non-trivial way these two sets of physical variables \cite{Bardeen:1973gs,Carter:1973rla, Magnon:1985sc,Bazanski:1990qd,Kastor:2008xb,Kastor:2010gq,Banerjee:2010yd,Banerjee:2010ye,Ortin:2021ade}.\footnote{Other methods have been used to derive Smarr formulas.
+For instance, in Ref.~\cite{Heusler:1997am} the reduction of the action to that of a $\sigma$-model was exploited to this end.
+See also Ref.~\cite{Chrusciel:2012jk}.}

 Let us show how the Smarr formula can be obtained in this way.

 If the horizon $\mathcal{H}$ is non-degenerate, it is most convenient to choose the bifurcation surface $\mathcal{BH}$ because it leads to great simplifications.
 In particular, if $k=\partial_{t}-\Omega_{H}\partial_{\varphi}$ is the Killing vector that becomes null on it, $k^{2}\stackrel{\mathcal{H}}{=}0$, one can show that, on the bifurcation surface $\mathcal{BH}$